 What are the healthcare services for foreigners in Turkey?
-That’s one of the most important questions on people’s minds when they are considering moving or traveling to Turkey.
-You can’t put a price on health and Turkey’s healthcare system is one of the most quality ones in the region.
+That’s one of the most important questions on people’s minds when considering moving or traveling to Turkey.
+You can’t put a price on health, and Turkey’s healthcare system is one of the most quality ones in the region.

 Congratulations on your decision to relocate to Turkey.
-In this historic, culturally interesting nation, you’ll never run out of fresh discoveries – and the cuisine is very tasty, too.
-Before you join the tens of thousands of ex-pats from across the world who have chosen to call Turkey their home, make sure you know what type of healthcare you’ll have.
+In this historic, culturally interesting nation, you’ll never run out of fresh discoveries – and the cuisine is delicious, too.
+Before you join the tens of thousands of ex-pats from across the world who have chosen to call Turkey their home, make sure you know what type of healthcare service you’ll have.

 Turkey’s healthcare system has developed dramatically over the years, to the point that it is now the region’s top supplier of healthcare services.
 Every year, Turkey serves thousands of international patients from the Middle East and Europe as a specialized healthcare destination with outstanding technical advancements.

 Turkey has continued to pursue medical supremacy and solid knowledge to provide the groundwork for providing high-quality patient care.
-The healthcare system in Turkey aspires to be a worldwide competitor with other healthcare providers, achieving quality not just regionally but internationally.
+The healthcare system in Turkey aspires to be a worldwide competitor with other healthcare providers, achieving quality not just regionally but internationally too.

 Turkey’s healthcare system includes a combination of state and private services.
-In 2003, Turkey made universal health care a reality.
-It’s known as Universal Health Insurance, or “Genel Saglik Sigortasi” in Turkish, and it’s supported by a 5% tax levy on employers.
+In 2003, Turkey made universal healthcare a reality.
+It is known as Universal Health Insurance, or “Genel Saglik Sigortasi” in Turkish, and it’s supported by a 5% tax levy on all employers.

 An Overview: Turkish Healthcare System